Suppose that you are given the following simple database table called Employee that has 2 columns named Employee ID and Salary:

 How does the query above work?

-The most important thing to understand in the query above is that the sub-query is evaluated each and every time a row is processed by the outer query.
+The most important thing to understand in the query above is that the subquery is evaluated each and every time a row is processed by the outer query.
 In other words, the inner query can not be processed independently of the outer query since the inner query uses the Emp1 value as well.

 Finding nth highest salary example and explanation